mxenabled/react-native-widget-sdk/README.md

 ### Acquiring Platform keys

 You will need to have your MX `client_id` and `api_key` to setup the widget.
-Those can be obtained after signing up on the https://dashboard.mx.com site.
+Those can be obtained after signing up on our [Client Portal](https://dashboard.mx.com) site.
 You'll find them under the "API keys and whitelisting" section.

 ### Installing the SDK